Memorial to Victims of Violence in Mexico: Reception

 Many of the stelae have permanent plaques bearing the names of the victims of the multiple massacres committed in the country.

 The memorial received the Best Use of Color Award at the 2014 AL Light & Architecture Design Awards.
 According to the jury, light conveys a message and subtly defines boundaries.
 For Elizabeth Donoff from Architect Magazine, the lighting communicate "an unspoken language of healing".
 Kristin Feireiss, architecture and design curator and Pritzker Architecture Prize juror, said the memorial mimics nature holistically and engages the community through its "strong physical presence, extraordinary artistic sensitivity and poetic dialogue".
 Samuel Cochran of Architectural Digest described the walls as calling "for remembrance and reflection", comparing them to the work of Richard Serra.
 Jesús Tovar of El Siglo de Torreón dubbed the memorial "simple, humble, sober, integrated and different".
 He praised how it uses lights and nature to fill empty spaces.
 The staff from Expansión gave it a honorific mention among the best works of the year, and Vice listed it as one of the Best in Architecture works in 2013.

 Nevertheless, the project received criticism from human rights groups and society members, who objected to its location and its ambiguous dedication.
 Eduardo Vázquez from the MPJD called it an illegitimate monument that was erected in a military <one, arguing that it failed to properly honor the victims.
-He also dissmissed it, saying its creation was driven solely by Calderón's will.
+He also dismissed it, saying its creation was driven solely by Calderón's will.
 In the book Museums and Sites of Persuasion, Benjamin Nienass and Alexandra Délano Alonso describe the monument as "a façade of participation" meant not to foster democratic legitimacy or open debate, but to shield decision-makers from accountability.